Do You Need THC To Activate CBD?

 We have CB receptors on almost every type of cell in the body except for red blood cells.

-Here's the big difference.
+Here's a big difference.

 - THC tends to influence CB1 receptors in the brain and nervous system